cornelldbgroup/skinnerdb/README.md

 0. Compile the code (run `mvn package`).

-1. Create a new database using target/CreateDB.jar or by executing tools/CreateDB.java.
-You need to specify two command line parameters: the database name and an (existing) directory in which the corresponding data is stored.
+1. Create a new database using build/CreateDB.jar.
+You need to specify two command line parameters: the database name and an (existing) directory in which the corresponding data is to be stored.

 2. Start the Skinner console.
-The Skinner console can be accessed via target/Skinner.jar or by executing console/SkinnerCmd.java.
+The Skinner console can be accessed via build/Skinner.jar.
 You need to specify the database directory as command line parameter (the same directory that was specified in the call to CreateDB.jar).

 SkinnerDB is specialized for in-memory processing.
 The default settings for java JVM heap space etc. are in general insufficient.
 When starting the Skinner console, make sure to specify a sufficient amount of main memory using the -Xmx (and -Xms) parameters.
 Specifying more memory than necessary can improve performance further as it reduces the need for garbage collection.
 Also, to obtain more stable per-query performance, consider replacing the default garbage collector by specifying -XX:+UseConcMarkSweepGC as JVM parameter.
 Our recommendations are based on our experiences with our current test hardware and may not generalize to all platforms.